 De Long's Wine Grape Varietal Table

 Most people think these wines are sweet, basically because as soon as they smell the aromas they assume the wine is sweet.
 Gewurztraminer wines are often dry and this influences your food choices.

 The most common food recommended for accompanying Gewurztraminer is spicy Asian Food, especially Thai food.
 I'm not so sure about this.

 A much better way to enjoy a good dry wine from this variety is with an appetiser such as Foie gras, or with a soft aromatic cheese.

 Recently in Alsace I enjoyed a glass of the local dry Gewurztraminer with Munster cheese and cumin seeds, a magic combination.

-Try this six pack from our wine merchant partner
+Try this New Wave pack from our wine merchant partner

 Was this info what you wanted?

 Use the search box below to find more.